-An eccentric stranger wants to hire Edward Fudge for a bizarre project: He wants Fudge to investigate Hell.
+An eccentric stranger hires Edward Fudge for a bizarre project: He wants Fudge to investigate Hell.

 Edward Fudge is a small-town Bible-belt preacher.
 Son of a respected church leader known for his conservative religious views, Edward is confident that whatever the Bible really teaches is right.
-Trained in biblical languages and theology, he finds the project intriguing.
-He agrees to take it on, not knowing where it will lead.
-He dedicates a year of his life to a systematic study of Hell – and his life will never be the same again.
+He dedicates a year of his life to a systematic study of Hell – and his life will never be the same.

 As Fudge immerses himself in research, other aspects of his life begin to crumble.
 Leaders of his own denomination attack him for suggesting that members of other churches can be saved.